chem-274-A-master/final-project/instructions.md

 The following files are provided for this assignment:

 * `provided.py` - contains improved `parse_sdf` function from Problem Set 3.
-* `sdf.zip` - contains SDF files for molecules that you can use to test your code.
+* `sdf.zip` - contains SDF files for molecules.
+You can try out your `Molecule` class on these files.